eXtensibleCatalog/NCIP2-Toolkit/dockerfile/README.md

 To find out more about Docker, visit https://www.docker.com/whatisdocker/

-After Docker is installed, it is enough to deploy the toolkit to Docker by executing install-aleph.sh or install-koha.sh.
+After Docker is installed, it is enough to deploy the toolkit to Docker by executing `./install-koha.sh`, which will install the Koha connector.
+If you would like to implement dockerfile for another ILS, please create an issue or just copy the logic from koha & create pull request :)

-After that is done, you can handle the toolkit with start.sh or stop.sh.
+After that is done, you can handle the toolkit with `./start.sh` or `./stop.sh`.

 Warning:
 ----